Introduction to the buildsystem¶

 scons platform=<platform> target=debug/release_debug/release

 Bits is meant to control the CPU or OS version intended to run the binaries.
-It works mostly on desktop platforms and ignored everywhere else.
+It is focused mostly on desktop platforms and ignored everywhere else.

 - 32: Build binaries for 32 bits platform.